Academics

 6. Science (The Quadrivium)

 Twice a week, younger students will use James Partridge’s Natural Science Through the Seasons, as well as Anna Comstock’s Handbook of Nature Study and Nature Notebook Series, to learn to observe what is seasonally happening in the natural world around them, and begin to deduce the order intrinsic in the universe.
 Every day, students will have some time to observe plants in the classroom gardens, noting how they are developing in a systematic way.
 Once a week, they will go on an observation walk around the school grounds.
-Students in grades 5-8 will study Bernard Nebel’s Building Foundations of Scientific Understanding.
+In grades 4 and 5, students will begin their study of Bernard Nebel’s Building Foundations of Scientific Understanding.

 7. The Fine Arts